ChateauClaudia-Labs/conway.svc/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Description**
+**Persona and job-to-be-done**
 As a ...
-I  need ... in order to ...
+I  need ...
+In order to ...

 **Acceptance Criteria**
-Observable outcomes that would validate that the feature is correctly implemented
+Testable outcome that showing how persona can complete job-to-be-done

+**Design**
+Functional and technical constructs that achieve the desired behavior

 **Additional context**
 Add any other context or screenshots about the feature request here.